core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ]
 ~~~~~~~~~~~

+## OSCORE Header Compression {#compression}

-* The OSCORE compression defined in Section 6 of {{I-D.ietf-core-object-security}} is used, with the following additions for the encoding of the OSCORE Option.
+The OSCORE compression defined in Section 6 of {{I-D.ietf-core-object-security}} is used, with the following additions for the encoding of the OSCORE Option.

+### Encoding of the OSCORE Option Value {#obj-sec-value}

+* The first byte, containing the OSCORE flag bits, are extended with the following set of bits

    - The fourth least significant bit of the first byte of flag bits SHALL be set to 1, to indicate the presence of the 'kid' parameter for both group requests and responses.